Combinatorial Heegaard Floer homology and nice Heegaard diagrams

-Therefore assume that we are in Case A. Consider the model of $P$ depicted by Figure~\ref{f:poss}(i) and connect the two boundary components of $P$ different from $\alpha_0$ by a straight line ${\tilde {a}}_0$, which therefore avoids the $\betak$--segments connecting different boundary components, and intersects the further segments (intersecting the outer boundary $\alpha _0$ of $P$ twice) transversely once each.
+Assume that we are in Case A. Consider the model of $P$ depicted by Figure~\ref{f:poss}(i) and connect the two boundary components of $P$ different from $\alpha_0$ by a straight line ${\tilde {a}}_0$, which therefore avoids the $\betak$--segments connecting different boundary components, and intersects the further segments (intersecting the outer boundary $\alpha _0$ of $P$ twice) transversely once each.
 In the model $\alpha_0$ can be given by considering the boundary of an $\epsilon$--neighbourhood (inside the model for $P$) of the union of ${\tilde {a}}_0$ with the two boundary circles it connects in $P$.
-Let $a_0$ denote the image of ${\tilde {a}}_0$ in $S$ (when identifying $P\subset S$ with the model of $P$).
+Let $a_0$ denote the image of ${\tilde {a}}_0$ in $S$ (when identifying $P\subset S$ with the model of $P$ by the homeomorphism $\phi$).
 Consequently, $\alpha_0$ can be described by the arc $a_0$ connecting two boundary components of $S$: consider an $\epsilon$--neighbourhood of the union of $a_0$ together with the two boundary circles it connects.
 We can also assume that the arc $a_0$ passes through the two basepoints $w_P^1$ and $w_P^2$ contained by the pair-of-pants $P$, and we assume that these basepoints are near the boundary components of $P$ the arc $a_0$ connects.
-Fix the dual curve $a_0'$ (connecting the other two boundary circle of $S$ in the complement of $a_0$, passing through the remaining two basepoints $w_{S-P}^1$ and $w_{S-P}^2$) and distingusish one of the basepoints from each pair outside and inside $P$, say $w_P^2$ and $w_{S-P}^2$.
+Fix the dual curve $a_0'$ (connecting the other two boundary circles of $S$ in the complement of $a_0$, passing through the remaining two basepoints $w_{S-P}^1$ and $w_{S-P}^2$) and distinguish one of the basepoints from each pair outside and inside $P$, say $w_P^2$ and $w_{S-P}^2$.
 The latter will be denoted by $w_d$.

-In the following first we will show that the curve system under consideration can be transformed using nice moves into one of a finite collection of curve systems (which we will call 'elementary situations').
-In order to state the precise result, we need a combinatorial digresson regarding oriented arc systems on the diagrams of Figure~\ref{f:hexposs}.
+Our immediate aim is to show that the curve system under consideration can be transformed using nice moves into one of a finite collection of curve systems (or ``elementary curve configurations'') described below.
+In order to state the precise result, first we need to consider oriented arc systems in the diagrams of Figure~\ref{f:hexposs}.